 1. Create a Clean Slate

 It is essential that you (landlord) and your tenant do a full joint inspection of the property before and after the tenant moved in.
-This will be the start to a clean slate, I urge all Landlords and Renters to take photos and videos, also remember to save them for your move out date, otherwise there was no point in conducting the joint inspection.
-The Photos and Videos are purely to be able to make a fair comparison as well as to give proof of the conditions before and after.
+This will be the start to a clean slate, I urge all Landlords and Tenants to take photos and videos.
+Remember to save them for your move out date, otherwise there was no point in conducting the joint inspection in the first place.
+The photos and videos are purely to be able to make a fair comparison as well as to give proof of the conditions before and after.

 2. Manage the Rental Deposit fund

-Tenants always complain that landlords never return their rental deposit as they should, never mind actually getting the interest the tenants are suppose to get.
+Tenants always complain that landlords never return their rental deposit as they should, never mind actually getting the interest on their rental deposit.
 Sadly this is true, I remember when I still rented I hardly got my deposit back, never mind in full and I never even asked for the interest.

-Landlords need to be aware that you have to place the deposit money into a interest bearing account – meaning it needs to earn interest.
+Landlords need to be aware that they have to place the deposit money into a interest bearing account – meaning it needs to earn interest.
 Your tenant has the full right to ask for the interest amount at anytime, as such just go open an account and keep the money separate.
-Don’t think about it, don’t use it for personal issues, just leave it until you need it for the correct reasons.
+Don’t think about it, don’t use it for personal issues, just leave it until you need it.